 Imperial Palace and Shimogamo Shrine Tickets: Regular seating for both the Imperial Palace and the Shimogamo Shrine will cost around $27.
 Seats with English Audio guides are also available at the Imperial Palace at a slightly higher price of $37.

 Kamigamo Shrine Tickets: Tickets for the Kamigamo Shrine go on sale at noon on the day of the festival.
-Seats are available at $10 each and it’s advised to be there early in order to secure a place.
+Seats are available at $10 each and it’s advised to be there early to secure a place.

 |Where?||The procession starts at the Imperial Palace and ends at the Kamigamo Shrine.|